Online entries are due by October 12, 2018, at 11:59pm. The online form is available on this page, below the rules.

 - Costumes previously entered in a Kumoricon Cosplay Contest are ineligible.

-- By registering for the Cosplay contest, all participants agree to allow Kumoricon to use their images for promotional purposes, both photographs and video.
-Photographs of winning entries may be shown at the Kumoricon closing ceremonies.
+- By registering for the Cosplay Contest, all participants agree to allow Kumoricon to use their images for promotional purposes, both photographs and video.
+Photographs of winning entries may be shown at the Kumoricon Closing Ceremonies.

 How to Enter

-- All entries are taken on a first come, first served basis.
+- All entries are taken on a first-come, first-served basis.
 If all entry slots are full, there will be a waiting list for additional entrants who may be called in if anyone drops out or is disqualified.

-- Entrants are required to attend the Pre-Meeting, the Technical Rehearsal, and to show up at the requested time for the contest itself.
+- Entrants are asked to attend the Pre-Meeting, the Technical Rehearsal, and to show up at the requested time for the contest itself.
 Costume Construction judging is required if and only if an entrant has chosen to have costume construction judged.
 Entrants who miss any of these events may be disqualified.
 Please see the official Kumoricon schedule for times and locations of required Cosplay Meetings and activities.